Sebastian-Fitzner/veams-sass/README.md

-## PG-SCSS Kickstarter
+## PG-SCSS Starter Kit

-PG-SCSS Kickstarter is a simple library to extend the Prototype-Generator (PG).
+PG-SCSS Starter Kit is a simple library to extend the Prototype-Generator (PG).

 Demo: http://scss.prototype-generator.com/